Ada-Developers-Academy/core-unit-1/new_lessons/sets.md

 result_set2 = set_a | set_b # {1, 2, 3, 4, 5, 6, 7}
 ```

+In the code above the union of `set_a` and `set_b` results in `{1, 2, 3, 4, 5, 6, 7}` consisting of all the elements in both sets.
+However values, like `4` are included only once.
+Overlapping elements are included once in the resulting set.

+We can perform Union operations either by using the `union()` method, or the `|` operator.
+Both the method and operator result in a new set consisting of the union of the given sets.

 #### Intersection

 The intersection of two sets is a new set composed of all of the elements that were present in both sets.
 The overlapping elements are included only once in the result set.